 Editorial review process: The Editor-in-Chief of the journal based on the potential of the topic and its suitability in the journal, decides whether the manuscript deserves to be sent for review to the related reviewers.
 The process of acceptance and rejection can be with or without review by the invited reviewers or members of the editorial board.
 The Editor-in-Chief has the discretion to reject the manuscript straight off even before sending it to the reviewers for reviewing.
 The journal and its editorial board fully adhere and comply with the policies and principles of the Committee on Publication Ethics (COPE) and this journal is a full member of the Committee on Publication Ethics (COPE).

 Peer Review Process: JHIDC peer review process follows the subsequent steps to ensure that all submitted articles/papers are thoroughly reviewed prior its publication:

 Authors submit the paper via an online system.
 In some cases, JHIDC may accept submission by email.

 The Editor-in-Chief checks the paper’s composition and arrangement against the Author’s Guidelines to make sure that it includes the required sections and stylization; and the paper’s appropriateness for the journal whether or not it is sufficiently interesting.
 Both the quality and the originality of the paper are assessed at this point.
 Should the paper fail this process, it may be rejected without further review.

 3. Selection and Invitation of Reviewer(s)

-Handling editor sends invitation to relevant reviewers.
-Selection of reviewers is done according to article type and the reviewer’s availability.
+Handling editor sends invitations to relevant reviewers.
+The selection of reviewers is done according to article type and the reviewer’s availability.
 Reviewer(s) consider the invitation against their own expertise and conflicts of interest, then they either accept or decline.
 In most cases, when reviewers decline, they suggest alternative reviewers.